 Also Read: How To Connect SSD To Motherboard [All Types]

 Reset Your System

 If you’re still unable to fix the error on your PC, then your last option would be to reinstall Windows entirely.
+In other words, you will have to reset your PC.
 This will remove everything on your current PC and install a fresh copy of Windows.
 If you need backup your data, you can follow these steps:

 - In the Command Prompt, type notepad and press enter.

 - In the menu, move all the data you want to recover to any drive of your choice except the primary system.

 Now you’ll have all the data moved into a secondary drive.
 You can use a system reset to delete everything or back up your data and install a fresh Windows copy.
 You can read our How Long Does it Take to Reset A PC? guide to learn more about this.
 Alternatively, you can also use an installation media to reinstall Windows and access the data you backed up after you’ve reinstalled the Windows.

 This article discussed the causes of the “Your PC device needs to be repaired” BSOD error and all the ways to fix the problem.
 The main reasons this error could occur are the Windows updates not being installed correctly, corrupted BCD files, or malicious software.
 Fixing the problem can be tricky, but if you follow the steps mentioned in this guide clearly, you’ll be able to fix the error.

 - How To Overclock RAM?
 Everything To Know

 Thank you!
 Please share your positive feedback. 🔋